Annie's

 Gras (or Shrove Tuesday), the day preceding the Roman Catholic

 period of Lent.
-The term Mardi Gras has also come to be
+The term Mardi Gras has

-associated more generally with a prolonged festival celebrated in
+also come to be associated more generally with a prolonged

-the pre-Lenten season.
-In many Roman Catholic countries the
+festival celebrated in the pre-Lenten season.
+In many

-period of festivities marking the last days before Lent is known
+last days before Lent is known as carnival.
+The

-vale, meaning "meat, farewell," because Roman Catholics
+"meat, farewell," because Roman Catholics

 traditionally abstained from eating meat during the 40 days of

 Lent.
-The carnival season often culminates in elaborate pageants
+The carnival season often culminates in

-This day is also called by its French name, Mardi Gras (Fat
+beginning of Lent.
+This day is also called by its

-Tuesday), which pertains to the custom of consuming all the fats
+custom of consuming all the fats in the home

-excesses before the austerity of the season of Lent.
+before the austerity of the season of Lent.

 The duration of the carnival season varies according to national

 and local traditions.
-In Germany the pre-Lenten celebration,
+In Germany the pre-Lenten

-of the 11th month (November 11 at 11 AM ) or on Twelfth Night (January 6).
+11 AM ) or on Twelfth Night (January 6).
 France

 restricts the pre-Lenten celebration to Shrove Tuesday.
-One of

-Janeiro, Brazil, where the festival lasts for four days.
+where the festival lasts for four days.

 In the United States, the Catholic French who settled in

-Louisiana brought the traditions of Mardi Gras with them from
+Louisiana brought the traditions of Mardi Gras with

-La., which now boasts the most famous carnival celebration in the
+Orleans, La., which now boasts the most

-United States.
-The millions of tourists the festival draws to the
+tourists the festival draws to the city are

-Biloxi, Miss., also stage well-attended Mardi Gras celebrations.
+Miss., also stage well-attended Mardi Gras

+celebrations.
 In New Orleans the carnival season begins on Twelfth Night (January 6) and concludes

 with the Mardi Gras festivities, which begin approximately ten